Modern and Contemporary Japanese Culture and Society

 - April 2011: UCSB Residence Hall Association Outstanding TA Award

-- “Not in Education, Employment, or Training: Japan’s ‘NEET-Question.’
+- 2008: “Not in Education, Employment or Training: Japan’s ‘NEET-Question.’
 Views of a Social Phenomenon.”
-In JAPAN 2008 Politik, Wirtschaft und Gesellschaft, ed.
-Iris Wieczorek.
-Berlin: Vereinigung für sozialwissenschaftliche Japanforschung, 2008, 267-291.
+In: JAPAN 2008 Politik, Wirtschaft und Gesellschaft, Iris Wieczorek (Ed.).
+Berlin: Vereinigung für sozialwissenschaftliche Japanforschung, 267-291.

-- 6/8/2013: “Going global: An-, Ein-, und Aussichten junger Japaner im Ausland.”
-(Going global: Opinions, Insight and prospects of young Japanese abroad).
-Invited talk, Japanology Department of Heidelberg University, Germany.
+- 2013: ’Going Global:’ An-, Ein-, und Aussichten Junger Japaner im Ausland.”
+(Going Global: Opinions, Insights and prospects of Young Japanese Abroad) Invited talk, Japanology Department of Heidelberg University, Germany, June 8.

-- 6/22/2012: “Maturation Goes Global: Self and Society Among Japanese Sojourners in Santa Barbara.”
-Paper presented at Japan Foundation Summer Institute 2012, “Modes of Japanese Multiculturalisms: Coexistence and Marginality.”
-UCSB.
+- 2012: “Maturation Goes Global: Self and Society Among Japanese Sojourners in Santa Barbara.”
+Paper presented at the Japan Foundation Summer Institute 2012 on “Modes of Japanese Multiculturalisms: coexistence and marginality.”
+University of California, Santa Barbara, June 22.

 - Dr. Sabine Frühstück, Department of East Asian Languages and Cultural Studies